taka0913/im2txt_webcamera/README.md

 ```

 ## How to use
-1.Edit "process_camera.sh".

-Change line to your path.
+1.Open "process_camera.sh" and edit line to your path.
 ```
 --checkpoint_path="${HOME}/im2txt/model/train" \
 --vocab_file="${HOME}/im2txt/data/mscoco/word_counts.txt" \